adam-hanna/jwt-auth/README.md

 ~~~

 ### Token Id checker
-A function used to check if a refresh token id has been revoked.
+A function is used to check if a refresh token id has been revoked.
 You can either use a blacklist of revoked tokens, or a whitelist of allowed tokens.
 Your call.
 This function simply needs to return true if the token id has not been revoked.
-This function is run everytime an auth token is refreshed.
+This function is run every time an auth token is refreshed.
 ~~~go
 var restrictedRoute jwt.Auth